About Steve Pavlina

 My Philosophy of Personal Growth

 My approach to personal growth is extremely hands-on.
-I love to dive in and conduct my own experiments.
+I love to dive in and conduct personal experiments.
 Some of these are temporary excursions, while others lead to long-term lifestyle changes.
 For instance, I went vegetarian in 1993 and vegan in 1997 after conducting 30-day trials to test these changes.
 I also ran the L.A.
-Marathon, trained in martial arts for 4 years, performed in an improv troupe, and experimented with 100% raw vegan diets and polyphasic sleep.
+Marathon, trained in martial arts for several years, performed in an improv troupe, and experimented with 100% raw vegan diets and polyphasic sleep.

 Committing myself to conscious growth has had its share of challenges.
 In 2009 my wife and I separated after 15 years together, mainly because we grew in different directions.
 I accept these consequences because I know that personal growth can bring many waves of change.
 This lifestyle sometimes requires making tough decisions, but it remains immensely fulfilling.